aduth/memize/README.md

 Memize
 ======

 Memize is a unabashedly-barebones memoization library with an aim toward speed.
 By all accounts, Memize is __the fastest memoization implementation__ in JavaScript (see [benchmarks](#benchmarks), [how it works](#how-it-works)).
 It supports multiple arguments, including non-primitive arguments (by reference).
-All this weighing in at a paltry 0.27kb minified and gzipped, with no dependencies.
+All this weighing in at less than 0.3kb minified and gzipped, with no dependencies.

+Included are two separate implementations which have different performance characteristics best determined by your real-world requirements.
+The default implementation is a [last-in first-out (LIFO) stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) optimized for repeated calls with the same arguments, biasing recent access.
+In cases where memoized invocations aren't predictable, you may find that the [first-in first-out (FIFO) queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) has superior performance.
+See the [benchmarks](#benchmarks) section for more information.

 ## Example